biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 Qurro visualizes the output from a tool like [songbird](https://github.com/biocore/songbird) or [DEICODE](https://github.com/biocore/DEICODE).
-It displays a plot of __feature rankings__ (either the differentials produced by a tool like songbird, or the loadings in a compositional biplot produced by a tool like DEICODE) alongside a plot showing the __log ratios__ of selected features' abundances within samples.
+It displays a plot of __feature rankings__ (either the feature differentials produced by a tool like songbird, or the feature loadings in a compositional biplot produced by a tool like DEICODE) alongside a plot showing the __log ratios__ of selected features' abundances within samples.